 In addition to reviewing some fundamentals of property and casualty insurance, we'll cover general insurance concepts such as defining risk and risk managment.
 We'll cover topics such as negligence, liability and damages and policy structure and so much more.
 Click More for more details.

 This 8 hour class is approved by the State of Montana.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 No additional reporting fees.